Home office tax deduction: Who qualifies and how to calculate it

 Do Alan and Larry get to exclude profits from the sale of their home on their taxes?

-As for Larry, because his home office is separate from his house, he needs to allocate his gain or loss between the residence portion and the business use portion, and the business use portion will be reported as a sale of business property.
+As for Larry, because his home office is separate from his house, he must allocate his gain or loss between the residence and business use portions.
+The business use portion will be reported as a sale of business property.

-We can help with home office tax deduction and more
+We can help with the home office tax write-offs and more

 A Block Advisors small business certified tax pro can help you determine which method may be best for you to claim home office expenses.
-And when you sell your residence, your tax pro can help you determine whether you should exclude the gain and/or recapture depreciation.
+When you sell your residence, your tax pro can help you determine whether you should exclude the gain and/or recapture depreciation.

 We’re experienced in serving businesses like yours.
 Learn more about Block Advisors small business certified tax pros.